Hervar77/infinity-doc/mkdocs/api/infinity.regEx.md

 Parameters:

 - regEx: `string`
-  >the regular expression for the searched data
+  >The regular expression for the searched data.

 - subject: `string`
-  >the string inside of which the search should be performed
+  >The string inside of which the search should be performed.

 - options: `infinity.regEx.optionArray`, optional
-  >an array of additional options according to [`option`](#infinity.regEx.option_enum) enums
+  >An array of additional options according to [`option`](#infinity.regEx.option_enum) enums.

 Return type: `boolean`